codetinkerhack/Eeny-meeny-miny-moe/README.md

 ### Memory impact

 Simulation in general require to keep following data structures: N children, N children eliminated.
 There could be variations depending on the implementation / optimisations.
-One node in memory roughly estimated to occupy 40 bytes for LinkedList (2 pointers, one Integer, some overhead)
+For LinkedList one node (child) in memory roughly estimated to occupy 40 bytes (2 pointers, one Integer, some overhead)

 Since actual values range for N, K is not defined (can be anything) below is an attempt to classify problem from memory perspective: